U-DREAM: Unsupervised Dereverberation guided by a Reverberation Model: The U-DREAM model

 Preliminary experiments showed that adding the log-magnitudes loss term $\L_{\text{MAG}}$ enabled faster convergence of our proposed framework.
-Combining these two losses with the expectation in Eq.~\eqref{eq:deep_lerning_joint_weights_argmin}, our training loss is the expectation
+Using Eq. \eqref{eq:deep_lerning_joint_weights_argmin}, \eqref{eq:loss_complex}-\eqref{eq:sum_losses}, and considering the linearity of the expectation, it can be shown that our training loss is:

 We now detail some sampling strategies used to compute this expectation.